 You don't have to apply for citizenship.
 You can choose to simply renew your greencard.
 If you would like to become a citizen, it's important to make sure you are eligible.
-Some reasons that might make an applicant ineligible can lead to removal and not just a denial of the application.
-So it's...Read more »
+Some reasons that might make an applicant ineligible can lead to removal and not just a denial of the application....Read more »

 Generally, the easiest and fastest process is to obtain a K1 Fiancee visa from outside the U.S. If you get married first, it will take a little longer.
 If you enter on your B2 with the intent to marry and stay in the U.S., you will violate the terms of your visa and you may not be entitled to any...Read more »